Seven regional fiber networks make up the LIT Networks partnership.

 MBC works with over 45 carriers today providing wholesale transport services to unserved regions of southern Virginia.
 MBC has built a robust, scalable network that extends into the largest internet peering and interconnection exchanges in the US.
 As managing member of LIT Networks, MBC ensures that LIT Networks and its members have carrier class network access to the world.

 NGN is a member-owned cooperative founded in 2009 and operating over 1,600 miles of fiber optic infrastructure from its headquarters in Clarkesville, Ga.
 NGN’s state-of-the-art, low-latency digital optical network serves solutions to carriers, service providers, and technology‐reliant businesses and organizations across the Southeast.
 NGN is unlike most telecommunications corporations, as it is a corporation of cooperatives, owned by its members including Habersham Electric Membership Corporation (HEMC), Blue Ridge Mountain Electrical Membership Corporation (BRMEMC), and NGN Connect.

 Scott County Telephone Cooperative

 Scott County Telephone Cooperative (SCTC) is a 501(c) (12) non-profit organization, was Chartered by the State Corporation Commission on September 10, 1951 to serve 420.2 square miles of Scott County, Virginia and 15.4 square miles of Hancock County, Tennessee with dial-tone service.
-Today, SCTC’s service area includes an additional 125 square miles in Scott County, 110 square miles in Russell County and 15 square miles in Wise and Dickenson County.
+Today, SCTC’s service area includes an additional 125 square miles in Scott County, 110 square miles in Russell County, 15 square miles in Wise and Dickenson Counties, 437 square miles in Lee County VA, and over 600 square miles in the Tennessee Counties of Grainger, Hancock, Hawkins, Union and Claiborne.
 SCTC’s services have been upgraded to provide IP dial-tone, video and broadband services along with long-distance service.
 The SCTC Board of Director’s vision is to promote economic development by providing high-capacity (400 Gig) optical access and transport to the world along with providing enhanced broadband services that will improve the quality of life in Southwest Virginia.